edake1/ECE-4160-Dake.github.io/README.md

 Contrarily, the second method necessitates storing timestamps, consuming memory resources.
 Transmitting data under this method incurs considerable latency as timestamps are buffered before transmission.
 There's also a risk of exceeding memory limits, especially with large datasets.

-Comparative analysis of effective data transmission rates, as calculated (refer to related pictures above), suggests that storing data before transmission might significantly outpace transmitting data as it's generated.
+Comparative analysis, based on calculated effective data transmission rates (refer to related pictures above), indicates that storing data before transmission significantly outperforms transmitting data as it's generated.
+The raw data suggests that the second method of transmission may be approximately 45 times faster than the first method.

 ### Communication between computer and Artemis
 The computer communicates with the Artemis board via Bluetooth® LE, which is optimized for low power usage, making it ideal for the Artemis.
 The Artemis contains an onboard BLE module enabling it to connect with BLE-enabled computers.
 It advertises its presence through advertising packets, allowing the computer to establish a connection.
 Once connected, the computer communicates exclusively with the Artemis board using its MAC address.
 The Artemis acts as a bulletin board, updating and transmitting information, while the computer, acting as the central device, reads any data posted by the board.
 In jupyter lab, we use a command like <em>ble.connect()</em> to establish a connection with an Artemis board with the MAC address specified in the <em>connections.yml</em> file, and use several <em>ble commands</em> to receive different kinds of data (i.e. strings, integers, floats, etc) from the Artemis board.